Warm-up: Why was building a civilization along a river so important? Name as many uses for that water as you can

 Planners:

-- Warm-up: What is the difference between fossils and artifacts?
+What is the difference between fossils and artifacts?
 Give an example to help explain.

 - Trasketball review